Indigenous Harm Reduction Program

 Use respectful person-first language like “person who uses substances” instead of “addict.”
 Treat substance use as a health condition and support harm reduction efforts like carrying Naloxone.

-Why should our community embrace harm reduction?
+Why should communities embrace harm reduction?

 Harm reduction is about care, safety, and inclusion, ensuring that healing is accessible to all.

 Indigenous populations in Canada have been disproportionately affected by the opioid crisis.
-Despite representing approximately 2.6% of the national population, they account for 10% of overdose deaths.
+Despite being approximately 2.6% of the national population, they account for 10% of overdose deaths.
 Indigenous women are especially vulnerable, facing nonfatal overdoses at eight times the rate of non-Indigenous women and fatal overdoses at five times the rate.

 By embracing harm reduction, we acknowledge these disparities and work toward safer, more supportive communities for those most at risk recognizing that healing for one is healing for all.